Fixing leaks means less water wasted and more money saved, so follow these simple steps to ensure that your home is watertight!

 - Check your water meter before and after a 30-minute period when no water is being used.
 If the meter does not read exactly the same, you probably have a leak.

 - One way to find out if you have a toilet leak is to place a few drops of food coloring in the toilet tank.
-Wait 15 minutes without flushing.
+Wait one hour without flushing.
 If the color shows up in the bowl, you have a leak.
 Make sure to flush immediately after this test to avoid staining the tank.

 - If your toilet is leaking, the cause is most often an old, faulty toilet flapper.
 Over time, this inexpensive rubber part decays, or minerals build up on it.
 It’s usually best to replace the whole rubber flapper—a relatively easy, inexpensive do-it-yourself project that pays for itself in no time.